How to Render Lamb Fat at Home

 • You can also grind chilled fat through a meat grinder, which works great.

-More How-to Lamb Recipes
+More How-to Recipes

 How to French a Rack of Lamb